MMK21Hub/C/README.md

 Functions are only evaluated when called.
 This means if you define a function that uses an invalid operator, it will only throw an exception when you first call it.

+When a function is called, all the normal rules of an [operation instruction](#operations) apply.
+This means a function call can potentially lead to pieces and/or exceptions being thrown if a problem occurs.

 ### Error handling

 Exceptions are thrown if some sort of error occurs while a C program is running.
 By default, an exception will cause program execution to finish, but most exceptions allow this to be prevented by registering an exception handler before the exception is thrown.
 This specifies a function to be run if the exception is thrown.